Ada-C7/recursion-tracing/README.md

 # Recursion Problems

 ## Definitions
 Define the following:

-- Recursion
+- Recursion: A function that calls itself repeatedly until reaching a base case.
-- Recursive Case
+- Recursive Case: When the recursive case is met, the function will call itself.
-- Base Case
+- Base Case: When the base case is met, the function will not call itself.
+This ends the recursive loop.
-- Activation Chain/Stack
+- Activation Chain/Stack: The stack that holds each iteration of the recursive function.
-- Activation Record/Call
+- Activation Record/Call: An individual call of the recursive function.
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep: The function will never reach the base case, which causes an infinite loop.
-- Tail Recursion
+- Tail Recursion: A recursive function where the recursive call is the last thing to be called.

 ## Tracing through a recursive method